-a) AT91SAM9G25-CU-999 = ARM926EJ-S processor-based microprocessor with camera interface/connectivity in 217-ball BGA package
+a) AT91SAM9G25-CU-999 = ARM926EJ-S processor-based microprocessor with graphics interface/connectivity in 217-ball BGA package available.
+Please check www.microchip.com/packaging for small-form factor package availability, or contact your local Sales Office.

 Note 1: Tape and Reel identifier only appears in the catalog part number description.
 This identifier is used for ordering purposes and is not printed on the device package.
 Check with your Microchip Sales Office for package availability with the Tape and Reel option.